juliogomez/netdevops/README.md

 oper_data = interface_info['ietf-interfaces:interface']
 ```

-In this case we are sending an HTTP(S) request to our network device REST API.
+In this case we are sending a HTTP(S) request to our network device REST API.
 The URL structure will include the network device IP address (`RO_HOST`) and the resource we are asking about (`interface=GigabitEthernet1`).
 Then we will have to define the HTTP headers to send, specifying in this case what is the content type we are sending (YANG encoded in JSON) and the content we expect to receive in the response (YANG encoded in JSON).
 Finally we parse the JSON into a Python dictionary and extract the relevant info from the structured data.

 ```
 {